-“Flu” is short for influenza, a contagious respiratory illness that infects the nose, throat and lungs.
-The symptoms can be very painful and uncomfortable, and severe cases can even be fatal.
+“Flu” is short for influenza, a contagious respiratory illness caused by the influenza virus that infects the nose, throat and lungs.
+The symptoms can be very painful and uncomfortable, and in severe cases can even be fatal.

 Symptoms of the flu may include some or all of the below:

 - Vomiting and diarrhea (though this is more common in children than adults)

 People with flu can infect others up to 6 feet away.
 Medical experts think that flu viruses spread mainly when people with the flu cough, sneeze or talk—the droplets of the influenza virus that are emitted can land in the mouths or noses of nearby individuals who then inhale the virus themselves.
 Also, the flu can be spread by someone touching a surface or object that has the flu virus on it and then touching their own mouth, nose or eyes.

 Influenza or the flu is most contagious in the first 3– 4 days after they begin to show signs of the illness.
 Most healthy adults may be able to infect others beginning one day before symptoms of the flu develop and up to 5–7 days after becoming sick.